Firewood processor

 A firewood processor is a machine designed to cut and split firewood with minimal manual handling of the logs.
 There are typically four main parts of the machine, each dedicated to a separate function.
 Processing begins with a log pile – a pile of logs that have been de-limbed and cut to an appropriate length, generally 12–20 ft.
-Popular brands include Multitek, Eastonmade, Cord King, Wood Beaver, DYNA, Hakki Pilke, and Blockbuster.
+Popular brands include DYNA, Multitek, Cord King, Wood Beaver, Hakki Pilke, Timberwolf, and Blockbuster.
 Many individuals use processors commercially, while some use them privately as a hobby.
 If someone has a small amount of wood they'd like to split but don't want to spend a lot of money, there's options to rent processors as an alternative to purchasing.

 Log deck

 Logs are stacked onto the log deck using a piece of equipment ranging from a skid steer to a small excavator with a grapple.
-Each log is pulled mechanically into a trough by chain belts on the log deck.
+Each log is pulled mechanically into a trough by chain or belts on the log deck.
 Once in the "trough" the operator of the processor can move the log into position to be sawn into firewood-length pieces (often called “rounds”).